Generational Differences in the Workplace: Managing a Multi-Generational Workforce

 Table of Contents

-What is the generational gap in the workplace?
+What Are the Different Generations in the Workplace?

 1. Generation Z

-Members of Generation Z were born between 1997 and 2012.
-Raised as digital natives, they may view smartphones and other devices as essential.
-Compared to previous generations, they can be more focused on the essence of a person — funny, witty, smart — versus issues like race or ethnicity, due in large part to how technology has shaped their relationships.
-Student debt, which shapes both workplace choices and compensation needs, is a significant concern for Gen Z.
+Members of Gen Z were born between 1995 and 2012.
+Raised as digital natives, they might view smartphones and other devices as essential.
+Compared to previous generations, they can be more focused on the essence of a person — funny, witty, smart — versus issues such as race or ethnicity, due in large part to how technology has shaped their relationships.

 When attracting and managing Gen Z in the workplace, employers should build a strong brand across digital platforms.
 Employees from this generation often turn to the internet and social media when researching potential employers.
-Once hired, Gen Zers may be more actively engaged in their jobs when they're provided access to cutting-edge technology.
+They tend to prefer a tech-driven, streamlined hiring process that doesn't keep them waiting for feedback.
+Once hired, Gen Zers might be more actively engaged in their jobs when they're provided access to cutting-edge technology.
 They are eager to start their careers and tend to prioritize salary over benefits.

-After watching their parents deal with the effects of the 2007–2008 financial crisis, job security is a priority for Generation Z. They look for somewhat stable opportunities, and they intend to stay with the same company for two to four years before making a move.
-While at work, they may prefer some flexibility in the way they accomplish tasks and the opportunity to add input on process improvements.
-They may also prefer flexible work hours and will seek out environments that prioritize social responsibility and diversity.
+After watching their parents deal with the effects of the 2007–08 financial crisis, job security is a priority for many in this generational group.
+They look for somewhat stable opportunities, and they tend to stay with the same company between two and four years before making a move.
+While at work, they might prefer some flexibility in the way they work and the opportunity to add input on process improvements.
+They might also prefer flexible work hours, access to innovative tools and technologies that will help increase productivity, remote work, and will seek out environments that prioritize social responsibility and diversity.

-Gen Zers want to participate in highly collaborative management relationships.
-These young employees look to management to establish a strong overall mission and set an example to help them learn and grow.
+Participation in highly collaborative management relationships is an earmark for this generation.
+These employees look to management to establish a strong overall mission, clear expectations, regular constructive feedback, and set an example to help them learn and grow.
 When developing management policies for this generation, companies should focus on attracting the right talent, investing in their development, and creating mentoring, coaching, and learning opportunities with senior staff.

-Workplace flexibility is the most sought-after benefit for employees in this age group — more than health care or training and development.
-Other benefits priorities include:
+Workplace flexibility is often found to be one of the most sought-after benefits for employees in this age group, along with health care and professional development.
+Other benefits that Gen Z employees often prioritize include: